memri/pod/README.md

 It's written in Rust and provides an HTTP interface for use by the clients.

-## WARNING: NOT SECURE WITH PUBLIC IP!!!

-The current version of Pod **DOES NOT** guarantee security yet, **DO NOT** use it for production or run it with a public IP.

-* When attempting to run with a public IP, Pod will give an error and refuse to start;
-* Setting the environment variable `INSECURE_USE_PUBLIC_IP` to any value will allow Pod to start even with a public IP (with the security implications above!).

 ## Run in docker
 To run Pod inside docker: